Docket Restaurant

 Whitchurch and Its Dining Context

 Whitchurch is a small north Shropshire market town, historically positioned on old coaching routes and not previously known as a food destination.
 Docket has materially changed that.
 The town's other notable entry in the serious dining category is Wild Shropshire, which approaches local produce from a different angle.
 Together, they give the town a density of culinary ambition disproportionate to its size.
-For visitors planning a trip to the area, our full Whitchurch restaurants guide covers the broader picture, and our full Whitchurch hotels guide is useful for those making a night of it.
 Docket's location at 33 High Street puts it in the centre of town, walkable from most accommodation options.
-The restaurant does not publish hours online, so contacting them directly before travelling is advisable.
-Given its Michelin recognition and the tasting-menu format, bookings typically need to be made well in advance.
+Reservations are essential.

 Fast Comparison